SteveBattista/SignYAML/README.md

     Creating signing file for memory-request-limit-3.yaml<br />
     Creating signing file for pod.yaml<br />

+  CheckHash.go purpose: Checks to see if hash in .sig file matches corresponding file.
+Checks signature of hash in .sig file <br />
+  CheckHash.go arguments: list of files to create signatures <br />
   go run CheckHash.go *.sig<br />
     file.txt :Hash = match  Signature = valid <br />
     memory-request-limit-3.yaml :Hash = match  Signature = valid <br />
     pod.yaml :Hash = match  Signature = valid <br />

+  UpdatedSince.go  purpose: Looks for files assoicated with .sig file and checks to see if they have been updated since s certin number of seconds.
+This will allow users to check for files that have changed since a certian time.<br />
+  UpdatedSince.go arguments: number of seconds list of .sig files<br />
+  UpdatedSince.go 1000 *.sig<br />
+  file.txt.sig pod.yaml.sig<br />

+ UpdatedSince.go example use: go run CheckHash.go `go run UpdatedSince.go 1000 *.sig`<br />
+ file.txt :Hash = match  Signature = valid
+ pod.yaml :Hash = match  Signature = valid

   Drawbacks:<br />
   On my old laptop Dell Latitude 6400 8Gbram running Ubuntu it took 12 seconds to hash a 2.5GB file.
 I could see that it could take some time to sign or check a bunch of images.<br />
   I wanted to use the curve25519 and could have used the box library.
 The issue is that when the check fails, the program stops.
 I did not want to stop the process as I wanted to be able to check a bunch of files and have the user come back and look at those that did not fail later.<br />